 Step 3: Create a Runbook

-In the runbook editor, paste the PowerShell script you provided (ensure it's configured for managed identity).
+In the runbook editor, paste the PowerShell script (ensure it's configured for managed identity).

 Update email settings, threshold values, and any other required parameters.